AdobeDocs/commerce-admin.en/help/content-design/theme-assets.md

 ---
 title: Theme Assets
-description: Placeholder
+description: Learn how to manage your theme assets, such as CSS, fonts, images, and JavaScript files.
 ---
 # Theme Assets

 The term _static files_ refers to the collection of assets, such as CSS, fonts, images, and JavaScript, that is used by a theme.
 The location of static files is specified in the [Base URL](https://docs.magento.com/user-guide/stores/store-urls.html) configuration.
 You can add a digital signature to the URL of each static file to make it possible for browsers to detect when a newer version is available.
 The newer version of the file is used if the signature differs from what is stored in the browser cache.

-For a standard installation, the assets associated with a theme are organized in the `web` folder at the following location below the Commerce root.
+For a standard installation, the assets associated with a theme are organized in the `web` folder at the following location below the [!DNL Commerce] root.

    `[commerce_root]/app/design/frontend/Magento/[theme_name]/web`